Local governments in Western Australia

 All residents in a local government district who are enrolled on the State Electoral Roll are automatically enrolled on the corresponding local government roll.
 People who own or occupy property within a local government district, can apply to their local government to be included on the roll as an owner/occupier, as long as they are eligible electors.
 A body corporate may apply to have up to two eligible electors to be included on the owner/occupier roll.

-All eligible electors are allowed to vote once in any district or ward for which they are enrolled.
-If a person lives within one local district or ward, and owns or occupies property in a different district or ward, they may be entitled to a vote in both areas, provided they are enrolled for those addresses.
+All eligible electors are allowed to vote once in any district or ward where they are enrolled.
+If a person lives within one local district or ward, and owns or occupies property in a different district or ward, they may be entitled to a vote in both areas, provided they are enrolled for both.
 For more information or to enrol as an owner/occupier, contact your local government.

 Voting in a local government election

-Voting in a local government election is not compulsory in Western Australia.
+Voting in a local government election is not compulsory in WA.
 However, all electors are strongly encouraged to vote.

 Most local government elections administered by the Commission are conducted by post.
 It has become the most popular means of conducting local government elections and generally has a higher elector participation rate.

-All eligible electors will receive a postal voting package around three weeks prior to polling day.
+All eligible electors will receive a postal voting package two to three weeks prior to polling day, depending on the service delivery of Australia Post.
 The package will include a list of candidates, ballot papers, instructions on how to vote and a declaration.
 To vote, follow the instructions included in the package.
 Your postal voting package must be received before 6.00pm on polling day.
 If you do not think that your postal voting package can be returned by post in time, you can deliver it by hand to a polling official.